-Chilly mornings are returning and you’re probably starting to notice a few yellow leaves blowing across your yard.
+Chilly autumn mornings are returning and you’re probably starting to notice a few yellow leaves fall and blow across your yard.
 Yes, it’s the return of fall and change is right around the corner.
-This gives us the opportunity to think about our wellness.
+This gives us the opportunity to think about our fall wellness.

-As the seasons change, we have the opportunity to step back for a moment and consider how we can honor our own changes.
+As the seasons change to fall, we have the opportunity to step back for a moment and consider how we can honor our own changes.
 Fall encourages us to adjust the pace of our lives and take better care of ourselves.

 In honor of the upcoming seasonal changes, we’ve put together some of the ways you can take inspiration from the autumnal season to deepen your own wellness practice.